Ask Fathom: Plan My First Trip to Italy?

 The rooms at Lo Scoglio are named for constellations and have balconies on the sea — for very reasonable prices.
 From here, you can go uphill to Don Alfonso for meals, an overnight stay, cooking classes in their beautiful tiled classroom, and to get a fancier version of the Amalfi living.

 Day trips are easy.
 Margherita or Antonia De Simone can arrange for the local Italian boat service, Nautica 'o Masticiello, to take you to or around Capri for an afternoon.
 You can — and should, before it's ruined beyond repair — go to Pompei from Lo Scoglio on the local Circumvesuviana train.
-Other excursions include Amalfi (beautiful church), Ravello (beautiful hilltop views), and Positano, but you should avoid Sorrento because there's nothing good there except the train station and the ferry to Naples.
-Actually, skip Positano, too.
+Other excursions include the coastal towns farther south: Amalfi (beautiful cathedral), Ravello (stunning hilltop views), and Positano (drinks at the legendary Le Sirenuse), but you should avoid Sorrento because there's nothing good there except the train station and the ferry to Naples.
+Actually, you skip Positano, too.
 It's overrated, overcrowded, and overpriced.
+But do stop into Le Sirenuse.
+Yes, it's a magnet for wealthy Americans, but it's gorgeous and it's epic.

 And then you go home.
 Depending how you do it, this is 10-12 days.
 It's Italy 101 to be sure, and I've left out Umbria, the Marche, Puglia.
 Stay tuned, because we'll be covering all these places soon.
 But don't expect to get enough: Italy will always leave you wanting to come back for more.